utat-ss/HERON-documentation/our-protocols/data-conversion.rst

       - 0x01
     * - Intentional reset command
       - 0x02
-    * - No command received for some amount of time
+    * - No command reset (no command received for some amount of time)
       - 0x03
     * - Watchdog system reset (not caught by intentionally timing out the watchdog, i.e. WDRF)
       - 0x04